Air Conditioner Repair Checklist

 - Shut off electricity fully at the breaker or outside device.

 - Clear greenery debris around the unit.
 Once you’ve cleared larger debris within a two-foot radius, you can use a soft brush or vacuum to slowly clean the unit’s fins.
-Warped fins can also affect efficiency, so you can attempt to reshape them with a small knife.
+Warped fins can also affect efficiency.

 - Use a hose nozzle to gingerly remove gunk off the fins from inside the system.
 Make sure to avoid getting moisture on the fan motor.